 Dr. Frank holds a Doctor of Philosophy in Political Science from Washington State University.
 Dr. Frank teaches courses in American Politics, Public Opinion and Research Methods at St. Cloud State University.
 Dr. Frank started the SCSU Survey in 1980, and since has played a major role in the development, administration and analysis of over 150 telephone surveys for local and state governments, school districts and a variety of nonprofit agencies.
 Dr. Frank has completed extensive postgraduate work in survey research at the University of Michigan.
 Dr. Frank coauthored with Dr. Wagner and published by Harcourt College, "We Shocked the World!"
 A Case Study of Jesse Ventura's Election as Governor of Minnesota.
 Revised Edition.
 He also published two academic book chapters: one appears in the current edition of Perspectives on Minnesota Government and Politics and the other, co-authored with Dr. Wagner, is contained in Campaigns and Elections, edited by Robert Watson and Colton Campbell.
 Dr. Frank is past chairperson of the SCSU Department of Political Science and served as President of the Minnesota Political Science Association.
-At its 2010 Annual meeting, the Minnesota Political Science Association named Dr. Frank as its first Distinguished Professor of Political Science.
+At its 2010 Annual meeting, the Minnesota Political Science.